testdouble/testdouble-jest/README.md

 If you've used `jest.mock()` before, the above will seem pretty familiar.
 In short, `td.mock()` won't return the `jest` object (since that's what `jest.mock()` does), so your test will also need to `require()` the thing you just faked if you want to set up any stubbings or invocation assertions.
+You may also want to look at this project's [example](/example) project.

 Note that if you provide a `moduleFactory` and/or `options` argument, `td.mock` will simply delegate to `jest.mock`, since it won't have anything